caronc/newsreap/README.md

 * It's backend is based on SQLAlchemy making it really easy to adapt to your own projects.
 * It's front-end CLI is built using Click which allows anyone to extend it to their likings.

+__Note:__ This is a work in progress; a lot of what is documented here is what the final solution will be.
+But it is definitely not there yet!
+The backend is in good shape, but the CLI tool is what needs to be worked on next.

 ## Installation
 ```bash
 # Initialize the database